Customer Research Methods: How to know your customer better

 By integrating a regular customer research practice in your work, you’ll:

-- Collect that all-important social proof via customer testimonials (you cheeky marketing wunderkind, you)!
+- Collect that all-important social proof via customer testimonials;

-- Test any assumptions that you have or ideas you’d like to implement in the future—getting feedback before making big decisions and spending lots of cashola.
+- Test any assumptions that you have or ideas you’d like to implement in the future—getting feedback before making big decisions and spending lots of cashola; and

 - Discover hidden behaviors, motivations, and needs that your customers have (and find new ways to attract more like them).

-What customer research method is right for you?
+What customer research method is right for your business?

 There are loads of ways you can gather the data you need to put customers front and center of your business.